mitre/secure-coding-case-studies/python/msccs-1.md

 # MSCCS-1 :: SQL INJECTION IN POSTGRAAS SERVER

+### Introduction:

-**Introduction:** The use of a database to store information is fundamental to many applications.
+The use of a database to store information is fundamental to many applications.
 Unfortunately, if the commands to place or retrieve this information are not properly constructed, then an adversary could inappropriately alter or read the information.
 The underlying source code weakness that makes such attacks possible is annually one of the CWE™ Top 25 Most Dangerous Software Weaknesses.
 In 2023 such a vulnerability was disclosed in Blue Yonder postgraas_server.
 Postgraas offers basic create, read, update, and delete (CRUD) operations for complete PostgreSQL database instances via a simple representational state transfer (REST) application programming interface (API).
 This case study will look at that vulnerability, the mistake made by the developers, what it enabled an adversary to accomplish, and how the code was eventually corrected.

+### Software:

+**Name:** postgraas_server
 **Language:** Python
-**Software:** postgraas_server
 **URL:** https://github.com/blue-yonder/postgraas_server

+### Weakness:

-**Weakness:** CWE-89: Improper Neutralization of Special Elements Used in an SQL Command
+<a href="https://cwe.mitre.org/data/definitions/89.html">CWE-89: Improper Neutralization of Special Elements Used in an SQL Command</a>

 The weakness exists when software constructs all or part of an SQL command using externally influenced input that has been obtained from an upstream component, but the software does not neutralize (e.g., canonicalize, encode, escape, quote, validate) or incorrectly neutralizes special elements that could modify the intent of the SQL command.